Christmas in Barcelona by JetSettingFools.com

 Christmas Dinner Barcelona

-Unsure there would be any restaurants open on Christmas night, we pre-ordered special Christmas meals.
-Prepared by Mas Gourmets at the famous La Boqueria Market, we celebrated with friends in our Airbnb apartment.
+Unsure there would be any restaurants open, we pre-ordered special Christmas meals.
+Prepared by Mas Gourmets at the famous La Boqueria Market, we celebrated with friends in our Airbnb.

 However, visitors who want to enjoy a Christmas dinner out will find some restaurants that are open.
-It is recommended to do some research and certainly book ahead of time to ensure a seating!
+It is recommended to do some research and certainly book ahead to ensure a seating!

 Post-Christmas Barcelona Festivities